paaatcha/paaatcha.github.io/profile.md

 ___

 I am a Ph.D. candidate in Computer Science at the Federal University of Espírito Santo (UFES – Vitória, ES, Brazil), supervised by [Prof. Dr. Renato A. Krohling](http://inf.ufes.br/~rkrohling).
-Currently, I’m in Canada as a visiting graduate research student at Dalhousie University (Halifax, Nova Scotia) supervised by Prof. Dr. Thomas Trappenberg.
-My research focus is on machine learning and computer vision, especially for healthcare.
-Currently, I am leading a [non-profit](http://pachecoandre.com.br/pages/projects/skin_cancer_diagnosis) project in Brazil that aims to diagnose skin cancer through images collected from smartphones and patient clinical data.
+I also spent ~9 months in Canada as a visiting graduate research student at Dalhousie University (Halifax, Nova Scotia) supervised by [Prof. Dr. Thomas Trappenberg](https://www.dal.ca/faculty/computerscience/faculty-staff/thomas-trappenberg.html).
+Currently, my research focus is on machine/deep learning and computer vision, in particular for healthcare.
+I am leading a [non-profit](http://pachecoandre.com.br/pages/projects/skin_cancer_diagnosis) project in Brazil that aims to diagnose skin cancer using images collected from smartphones and patient demographics.
 In addition, I also have an interest in data analysis, natural computing and decision making.

 Prior to my Ph.D., I got my M.Sc degree in Computer Science also at UFES.
 During this time, I worked with methodologies to combine an ensemble of classifiers.
 Also at UFES, I took my undergraduate degree in Computer Engineer (the undergraduate system in Brazil is different; we don’t have majors or minors).
 During this time, I got involved in different projects, and the most exciting one was the university robotic team.
 My colleagues and I founded ERUS (the UFES robotic team) and we have won some robotic competition promoted by IEEE.
 You may see my awards and prizes [here](http://pachecoandre.com.br/research.html#awards).